nshiab/simple-data-analysis/README.md

 <img src="./assets/webExample.png" alt="A chart of the mean salary of several jobs" style="display:block;width: 100%; max-width:400px;margin-bottom: 20px;border-radius: 5px;"/>

-As you can see below, simple-data-analysis is a lightweight library optimized for the web (98kb ≈ 12ko).
+As you can see below, SDA is a lightweight library optimized for the web (98kb ≈ 12ko).

 <img src="./assets/bundle-min-size.png" alt="The network tab in Google Chrome" style="display:block;width: 100%; max-width:400px;margin-bottom: 20px;border-radius: 5px;"/>